fhamborg/news-please/README.md

 You can find more information on this and other news projects on our [website](https://felix.hamborg.eu/).

 ## Contributions and custom features
 Do you want to contribute?
 Great, we are always happy for any support on this project!
-We are particularly looking for pull requests that fix bugs (issues are found under the [issues tab](https://github.com/fhamborg/news-please/issues)), but welcome also pull requests that contribute your own ideas.
+We are particularly looking for pull requests that fix bugs (issues are found under the [issues tab](https://github.com/fhamborg/news-please/issues)).
+We also welcome pull requests that contribute your own ideas.

-If you plan to submit a pull request adding new functionality, we suggest to open an issue first in order to discuss whether we your idea could be added to news-please and if so, how you should implement it in order to best fit into the existing architecture.
+If you plan to submit a pull request adding new functionality, please open an issue first so that we can discuss whether we your idea could be added to news-please and if so, how you should implement it in order to best fit into the existing architecture.
+In the issue, please state that you're planning to implement the issue yourself.

 Please note that we usually do not have enough resources to implement features requested by users - instead we recommend to implement them yourself, and send a pull request.

-By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).
+By contributing to this project, you agree that your contributions will be licensed under the project's [license](#license).

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use news-please except in compliance with the License.
 A copy of the License is included in the project, see the file [LICENSE.txt](LICENSE.txt).